ravimad/Orb2015/artifact.md

 16. PackratParsing - `parse`
 17. Viterbi - `viterbiSols`

+At the end of each stats filem the inferred bounds for every function are presented as a table titled **Resource Verification**.
+The section **State Verification** shows the results of verifying the invariants needed for proving the resource bounds, which may possibly depend on the state of the memoization.

+### Descrption
 We only describe the important entries of the file.

 * _\#EBNF-rules_ : number of productions in the input grammar.
 (Note that the input grammar is allowed to be in EBNF form).